-Medication for a specific child that can only be bought with a prescriber

-See "licensed authorized prescriber" in this glossary.
+Medication for a specific child that can only be obtained with a written order from a licensed authorized prescriber to treat a specific prescriber See "licensed authorized prescriber" in this glossary.

-PRN

-An acronym for the Latin pro re nata, meaning "as needed."
+PRN An acronym for the Latin pro re nata, meaning "as needed."